circlefin/verite/packages/docs/docs/patterns/revocation-practices.md

 # Status Registry Practices

-The [`credentialStatus` field](https://www.w3.org/TR/vc-data-model/#status) of a VC provides a flexible means of updating a credential's current state, such as to enable revoking or suspending it.
+The [`credentialStatus`](https://www.w3.org/TR/vc-data-model/#status) of a VC provides a flexible means of updating a credential's current state, such as to enable revoking or suspending it.
 An implementor must decide what credential status method(s) to support; there is no default method.

 ## Privacy Considerations